-UWM’s Zilber School of Public Health offers graduate degree programs and select undergraduate courses.
+UWM’s Zilber School of Public Health offers undergraduate and graduate degree programs as well as select undergraduate courses to UWM undergraduate students not majoring in Public Health.
 Public health courses cover a range of topics, helpful to prepare for many careers.
 Discover how public health is relevant to your interests by registering for a class today.

 PH 101: Introduction to Public Health

 Spring 2020 sessions

 In-person section on Tuesdays and Thursdays from 11:00 am – 12:15 pm